Nallantli/Sono/README.md

 ## Overview

-Online interface available at [sonolang.com](https://sonolang.com).
+Online interface available at [sonolang.com](https://www.sonolang.com).

 Sono is a high-level object-oriented and procedural scripting language developed with linguistic capabilities in mind.
 For that it supports multiple operators revolving around phonological analysis based upon distinctive features.

-While the included file [hayes.tsv](assets/hayes.tsv) is used for the example codes under [examples/](examples), any set of TSV separated distinctive feature list may be used, with or without all the features expressed in [hayes.tsv](assets/hayes.tsv).
+While the included file [hayes.tsv](assets/hayes.tsv) is used for the example codes under [examples](examples), any set of TSV separated distinctive feature list may be used, with or without all the features expressed in [hayes.tsv](assets/hayes.tsv).

 Place features in all-caps have sub-features that are considered to be `0` in quality when the corresponding place feature is `-`.
 For instance (using [hayes.tsv](assets/hayes.tsv)), the segment `/p/` is `-DOR` and the sub-features `[0high, 0low, 0front, 0back, 0tense]`.
 Any transformation that affects one of those sub-features will automatically activate the rest and set the place feature to `+`.
 If a transformation rule gives `[+front]`, `/p/` will be transformed to `[+DOR, -high, -low, +front, -back, -tense]`.
 Likewise, if a `+DOR` segment is transformed by `[-DOR]`, all sub-features will be nullified to quality `0`.
 In a custom TSV feature file, major features are determined the same way, with all lowercase features following them to be considered sub-features.